 Son of a nuclear physicist and a social worker, Paul Budnitz was professionally coding safety analysis software for nuclear power plants by the time he reached high school.
-He also created video games for the now-legendary Commodore 64 home computer.
+He also created popular video games for the now-legendary Commodore 64 home computer.

 Budnitz studied photography & film at Yale University, earning honors and a degree in Art in 1990.
 His first two films, 93 Million Miles and Ultraviolet won awards in Berlin and elsewhere and were distributed worldwide.

 As Budnitz’s energies became increasingly devoted to moving images he became aware of gaps in existing technology.
 “Since there weren’t any affordable ways to edit a film on a computer in 1996, I hacked my own hardware system to edit my films,” he says.
 He made the first feature film to be edited on a home computer, an achievement chronicled in Wired Magazine in 1997

 That combination of entrepreneurial spirit, a keen aesthetic sense and encyclopedic love for global popular culture, and a well-developed talent for hacking would characterize all of Budnitz’s future ventures.

 “My grandfather was a small-town doctor and he used to say that I was missing a gene that told me that some giant risk I am about to take with my life is both stupid and dangerous.”